newrelic-experimental/vz-newrelic-5g-edge/README.md

 # vz-newrelic-5g-edge

->A Terraform module for deploying a multi-AZ EKS cluster within Verizon’s 5G zones in AWS Wavelength.
-We are also experimenting with deploying both New Relic and Pixie using Terraform as part of this module.
+>A Terraform configuration for deploying a multi-AZ EKS cluster within Verizon’s 5G zones in AWS Wavelength.
+We are also experimenting with deploying both New Relic and Pixie using Terraform as part of this repo.

 ## Installation